-The IMF has made important contributions to the post-crisis financial regulatory reform process.
-As a member or an observer in the FSB and SSBs,31 its main roles have been to provide a global perspective on macroeconomic and macrofinancial risks, to provide analysis of emerging issues and to represent the concerns of the majority of IMF members that are not members of the FSB or SSBs, while leaving detailed rule-making to the national officials.32 Examples of areas where the IMF made important analytical contributions include the revision of the Basel Core Principles, sovereign/banking linkages, applications of Basel III standards to emerging market and developing countries, and macroprudential frameworks.
-Also, since 2009, at the request of the G20, the IMF and the FSB have been leading the Data Gaps Initiative addressing information gaps and
+From process.
+As a member or an observer in the FSB and SSBs, its main roles have been to provide a global perspective on macroeconomic and macrofinancial risks, to provide analysis of emerging issues and to represent the concerns of the majority of IMF members that are not members of the FSB or SSBs, while leaving detailed rule-making to the national officials.
+Examples of areas where the IMF made important analytical contributions include the revision of the Basel Core Principles, sovereign/banking linkages, applications of Basel III standards to emerging market and developing countries and macroprudential frameworks.
+Also, since 2009, at the request of the G20, the IMF and the FSB have been leading the Data Gaps Initiative addressing information gaps and deficiencies uncovered by the GFC.
+The IMF has also co-authored several papers with the Bank for International Settlements (BIS) and FSB on financial stability risks and policy implications (e.g., IMF-FSB-BIS (2016) on macroprudential policies).